hernanat/fizzbuzz-overkill/README.md

 ### Quick note

-The benchmarks can be somewhat misleading.
+The benchmarks can be somewhat misleading (aside from the usual issues surrounding benchmarking code).
 There is some obvious overhead associated with some of the algorithm implementations (building the intermediate structures to help map to the proper output).